Final report for OW18-029

 evaluating the results.

-Baseline data for 2017 were collected from each of five participating farms via a written questionnaire developed by the principle investigator (PI) for this project.
+Baseline data for 2017 were collected from each of five participating farms via a written questionnaire developed by the principal investigator (PI) for this project.
 The questionnaire (see link below) includes questions on planting, production methods, harvest and post-harvest handling, labor and sales.
-In November/December 2018, participating farmers answered a similar questionnaire.
-2018 sales figures are incomplete as of this report (1/14/2019) as sales of stored potatoes will continue into spring.
+Participating farmers answered a similar questionnaire in November following 2018 and 2019 harvests.

 9/20/18 at Dandelion Acres Farm, 2 farmers attended